 There will be 7 graded homework assignments, due at the start of class on the day indicated.

 This quarter, we will be trying an online submission and scoring system called Scoryst, which was developed by Stanford students.
 Homeworks will be submitted as PDF files on this website.
-Invitations will be sent by email in the first week of class.
+Enroll in our site using the link on the header of each homework.

 Late homework will not be accepted, but the lowest homework score will be ignored.